 - Working tax credit

-Section 118 of the Immigration and Asylum Act 1999 excludes a person subject to immigration control from being entitled to access an allocation of social housing and local authority homelessness assistance.
+Section 118 of the Immigration and Asylum Act 1999 excludes a person subject to immigration control from being entitled to access an allocation of social housing through the council register and homelessness assistance.

-There are several exceptions to the rules regarding public funds, which are set out in the Home Office Modernised Guidance on Public Funds.
-This means that a person who has leave to remain with NRPF may be able to claim certain benefits without this affecting their immigration status:
+There are several exceptions to the rules regarding public funds, which mean that a person who has leave to remain with NRPF may be able to claim certain benefits without this affecting their immigration status when they:

-- When they are a national of a country that has a reciprocal arrangement with the UK.
+- are a national of a country that has a reciprocal arrangement with the UK;

-- When they make a joint claim for Tax Credits with a partner who has recourse to public funds.
+- make a joint claim for tax credits with a partner who has recourse to public funds; or

-There are many publically funded services which are not classed as public funds under section 115 of the Immigration and Asylum Act 1999, and therefore a person with NRPF may be able to access these when the relevant eligibility criteria are satisfied, which may include requirements relating to nationality or immigration status.
+There are many publicly funded services that are not classed as public funds under section 115 of the Immigration and Asylum Act 1999.
+Therefore, a person with NRPF may be able to access such services when the relevant eligibility criteria are satisfied, although these may include requirements relating to nationality or immigration status.